NeoRazorX/facturascripts/Documentation/EN/XMLViews.rst

 -  **action**: this property varies according to the type.
 For ``action`` buttons indicates the action which is sent to the controller, so that it performs some kind of special process.
     For buttons of type ``modal`` indicates the modal form that should be shown to the user.
+    In the case of buttonos type js, action will be the name of the javascript function to call.

 Example: